CLSherrod/clsherrod.github.io/_posts/2024-09-02-no-wants-to-read-your-sht-review.md

 title: "Why Nobody Wants to Read Your Sh-t is a Must-Read for Aspiring Writers: Lessons from a Marketing and Screenwriting Pro"
 date: 2024-09-02
 categories:
-- Reviews
+  - Learning & Growth
 tags:
-- book
   - writing
+  - book-review
-permalink: "/nobody-wants-to-read-you/"
+permalink: /nobody-wants-to-read-you/
 published: true
 excerpt:
 ---